Revised February 21, 2019

 Section 3 Expenditures

 The Board of Directors shall have the power to make expenditures for the maintenance and benefit of the organization.
 The membership, at any regular or special meeting at which a quorum is present, may approve donations or expenditures by majority vote.
 Expenditures previously approved by the membership at a properly convened meeting may be paid by the Board of Directors or Treasurer without further approval by the membership.
 The Board may approve donations of up to $500 per issue without approval of the membership.

 Section 4 Manner of Disbursement

 Disbursements shall be made by cash, check, credit card, debit card, or wire transfer.
 Disbursements shall only be made pursuant to the authorities enumerated in Article VI, Section 3.
 The Treasurer shall record each disbursement as required in Article II, Section 11, and present those records upon demand of any Board Member or other proper authority.

 The dues of the Association shall be:

-- Active Member and Active Non-Voting Member: Dues shall be $74.23 by payroll deduction twice monthly, plus such assessments as are levied by the membership.
+- Active Member and Active Non-Voting Member: Dues shall be 1.425% of gross top-step officer salary in effect for the same pay period.
+Dues shall be collected by payroll deduction twice monthly, plus such assessments as are levied by the membership.
 Assessments become due and payable thirty (30) days after passed by the membership.
 They become delinquent thirty (30) days thereafter.